Katahdin Foundation

 In addition to the legacy of her photographs, Dorothea Lange left behind many personal hand-written journals; diaries of her daily work in the field, darkroom notes, manuscripts, letters and detailed photographic captions.

-The Katahdin Foundation is planning extensive outreach efforts to insure that the film can extend the opportunity for ongoing positive social change: Educational efforts targeting middle and high schools will include partner relationships with children's museums, photography museums, schools and centers for youth.
+Katahdin Productions is planning extensive outreach efforts to insure that the film can extend the opportunity for ongoing positive social change: Educational efforts targeting middle and high schools will include partner relationships with children's museums, photography museums, schools and centers for youth.
 It is the intension of the filmmakers to not only have an impact with the film for the viewer, but to create conduits of learning and provide opportunities for children to experience their surroundings through the lens of a camera.
 By referencing Lange’s photographic work, the educational component will integrate both the technical and interpretive aspects of photography and teach students to appreciate, interpret, analyze and create visual works that have direct meaning in their own lives.